allanchua101/docker-utils-for-kids/README.md

 - Repeatability of database setup
 - Ease of porting regardless of host system
-- Ease of installation via single command issuance
+- Ease of installation via single-line commands.

 **Supported Databases**